-Graduation Fee: \$35 for student applying for graduation for a Diploma or an Associate of Applied Science Degree.
+Graduation Fee: \$40 for student applying for graduation for a Diploma or an Associate of Applied Science Degree.
 Some specialty programs have different fees and require specialized tool/instrument sets and uniforms.

 Transportation Fee: \$5 each semester, for credit students only.
 The transportation/parking fee provides funding for the residential surface parking, future parking decks and maintenance of all parking.
 Parking permits may be picked up at the Office of Campus Police.
 Payment of this mandatory fee provides all students with a parking permit and allows access to the appropriately designated parking lots.
-The fee also covers the GPTC student shuttle service that runs from the DeKalb campus to the Kensington Train Station as well as intercampus (from DeKalb to South DeKalb and Newton).